platformsh/platformsh-docs/docs/src/overview/environments/_index.md

 If you have a live site, you have at least a production environment.
 You may also have additional environments for development, testing, staging, review, and so on.

-New environments can be created in moments through a Git clone, using the [command line interface (CLI)](/development/cli/_index.md), or in the [web console](../../administration/web/_index.md).
+New environments can be created by branching existing environments using the [command line interface (CLI)](/development/cli/_index.md), or in the [web console](../../administration/web/_index.md).
-Each created environment is an exact replicas of its parent environment.
+Each created environment is an exact replica of its parent environment.
-This means new environments have all of the data and the services (like databases, network storage, queues, routing).
+This means new environments have all of the data and services from the parent (like databases, network storage, queues, routing).

-For organization, you can create [hierarchical relationships between environments](#hierarchy).
+To organize your environments, you can create [hierarchical relationships](#hierarchy).

 An environment is tied to a Git branch and can be created on demand.
 With Bitbucket and GitHub integrations you can even get a "development server" automatically for each and every pull request.